sai-synapse-labs/filetao-main/README.md

 ## Database Schema Migration

-As over version `1.5.3` FileTao has a new miner database schema to work with the API.
-It is REQUIRED to update the schema for proper functioning of the FileTao network to participate.
+As over version `1.5.3` TensorStorage has a new miner database schema to work with the API.
+It is REQUIRED to update the schema for proper functioning of the TensorStorage network to participate.
 This tool will help you convert if you have data from <`1.5.3`.

 Converts the schema of a Redis database to the new hotkey format.
 It automates the process of checking the environment for necessary configurations and performing the schema conversion on the specified Redis database, as well as cleanup after conversion (separate script).